bszlrd/pioneer_looks/README.md

 ## Asset Library

 The asset_library directory can be used with Blender's Asset Browser.
-Currently it contains equipment mockup meshes, but the intention is to constantly update it.
+Currently it contains equipment mockup meshes and the [decal libraries](./asset_library/decals/decals.md) currently for OPLI Barnard's, but the intention is to constantly update and extend it.

 ## Asset Sources